Lorentz violation and Condensed Matter Physics: Introduction

 Einstein's theory of relativity has stood the test of time and is in excellent agreement with observations.
 Various attempts have been made to develop scenarios where Lorentz violation can exhibit itself in nature \cite{Colladay, Pavlopoulos:1967dm, Mattingly:2005re}.
 The Standard Model Extension (SME) \cite{Colladay} provides a consistent framework for incorporating Lorentz violation as a low energy effective theory.
 The effective operators in the SME involve couplings of fermions with background fields which transform under observer Lorentz transformation but remain invariant under particle Lorentz transformations \cite{Colladay}.

 This article aims to highlight an interesting similarity between developments in condensed matter physics and Lorentz violation in the last few decades.
 In particular, we focus on Lorentz violation as understood in the SME.
 In reference \cite{Ajaib:2012wq} it was pointed out that, in the non-relativistic limit, one of the terms in the SME yields the Rashba spin-orbit interaction that arise in condensed matter systems with structural inversion asymmetry.
 In this article we point out several terms in the SME that are employed in developing fields in condensed matter physics, such as spintronics and the study of graphene.
-Based on these similarities we propose that condensed matter materials can be viewed as systems where Lorentz violation exhibits itself in the non-relativistic limit.
+Furthermore, we consider the L{\'e}vy-Leblond Equation (LLE) \cite{LevyLeblond:1967zz, Ajaib:2015uha,Ajaib:2015eer, Ajaib:2017cpl} and show that it can be obtained by adding Lorentz violating terms in the Dirac equation.
+Based on these observations, we propose that Lorentz violation exhibits itself in the non-relativistic limit.

 The paper is organized as follows: In section \ref{sme} we briefly introduce the SME.
 In section \ref{hamiltonian} we present the non-relativistic Hamiltonian of the SME.
 We discuss the terms in the SME that are typically considered in various condensed matter systems.
+In section \ref{sec:lle} we consider the LLE and show that it also be obtained by adding Lorentz violating terms in the Dirac equation.
 Section \ref{conclusion} outlines our conclusion.